dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 ## Hapi Vs Express

 [Express](https://expressjs.com/) is a very popular and widely used node.js framework.
 Many developers get introduced to express before they become familiar with other node.js frameworks.
 Ultimately, the developer weighs express and hapi and decides which framework suits their use case.
 Express is very minimal.
-You need to add more packages for several functionalities while Hapi on the other hand provides a robust API for several functionalities out-of-the-box.
+You need to add more packages for several functionalities while Hapi, on the other hand, provides a robust API for several functionalities out-of-the-box.

 Performance-wise, [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) was used to test sample apps built with Hapi, Express and other Node.js frameworks.
 Apache Bench was configured to make 100 requests concurrently until 50,000 requests had completed or 20 seconds had elapsed.
 The request responses per second were then recorded.
 Apache Bench and the server were hosted within the same environment to avoid extra factors setting in.
 And tests were repeated five times in each environment.